 In extracting and refining smithsonite, a key ore of zinc, specific mining methods are applied, followed by processing techniques that address environmental concerns.

-Smithsonite (zinc carbonate) typically undergoes extraction through open-pit or underground mining methods.
+Smithsonite (zinc carbonate) is typically extracted by open-pit or underground mining.
 Open-pit mining is often employed when smithsonite deposits are located close to the Earth's surface.
 This technique involves removing large quantities of surface soil and rock to access the zinc carbonate ores.
 For deposits of smithsonite found deeper underground, miners may use underground mining methods, which require tunnelling into the Earth and extracting the ore through shafts or adits.

-Historical Context: The Kelly Mine, for instance, was a notable source of smithsonite during its period of operation, utilizing various mining techniques prevalent during its time of active zinc carbonate extraction.
+Historical Context: The Kelly Mine, for instance, was a notable source of smithsonite during its operation, and centuries ago, smithsonite and zinc calamine were mined as important zinc ores using techniques prevalent at the time.

 Sustainability Issues

-Sustainability in mining touches on the management of environmental impact and the conservation of resources.
+Sustainability in mining involves managing environmental impacts and conserving resources.
 In the case of smithsonite, operators must address the following:

 -